diagreifier/diagreifier/README.md

 - **Intellectual property**: All rights reserved.
 Reverse engineering or redistribution is prohibited.

 📧 **Contact**: [rubaindeveloper@gmail.com](mailto:rubaindeveloper@gmail.com)
-© 2025 DiagReifier — Developed by Rubain
+© 2025 diagReifier — Developed by Rubain

 ---

-> DiagReifier is a catalyst — not a replacement.
+> diagReifier is a catalyst — not a replacement.
 Code smarter, not harder.